Veronique offers some tips to help you relax, stretch and strengthen the muscles of your neck and shoulders.

 Yoga can help to relax, stretch and strengthen the muscles of the neck and shoulders.
 In the class below I go through a series of moves and postures to help you do that.
 Remember to do these mindfully.
 No rush.
 Think about the amazing work done by your neck.
 Nurture it.

-Releasing the neck & shoulders
+Releasing the neck and shoulders - 20 mins

 Enjoy the class.